 |Medium||125-133° F||135-144° F|

-Approximate cook time for a 7-pound roast: 3 to 4 hours (about 30 minutes per pound)
+The approximate cook time for a 7-pound roast: 3 to 4 hours (about 30 minutes per pound)

-Cook by temperature and not by time!
+Cook by temperature and not by time.
 Because of all the variables that determine how long something takes to cook, you should always be cooking by internal temperature and not by how long it should take.
 Use a remote probe thermometer so there's no guessing and you know exactly when it's done.

 Variables that change cook time: Starting temperature, size and thickness of the roast, if the bones are on or off, the smoker temperature and variability, the humidity, outdoor temp and about 10 other things.
 So again, use a meat thermometer and worry less about the time.